543,000 travellers crossed Singapore-Malaysia land checkpoints on Sep 6 in single-day record

 The single-day record was logged during the September school holidays from Aug 30 to Sep 8, said the authority.

-During the period, more than five million travellers crossed the Woodlands and Tuas checkpoints, ICA added.
+During the period, more than 5 million travellers crossed the Woodlands and Tuas checkpoints, ICA added.

 "Car travellers departing during peak periods had to wait up to three hours for immigration clearance, due to traffic tailback from Malaysia."